DUNE/dune-justin/docs/tutorials.dune.md

-## DUNE tutorial
+# DUNE justIN tutorial

+**THIS TUTORIAL IS STILL IN A DRAFT STATE AND NOT READY FOR NEW USERS**

-# Prerequisites
+## Prerequisites

-This tutorial has been tested on the DUNE interactive VMs at Fermilab and on lxplus at CERN.
-It should also work on similar Linux machines elsewhere.
+This tutorial has been tested on the DUNE dunegpvm machines at Fermilab and on lxplus at CERN.
+It should also work on similar Linux machines elsewhere but if you run into problems please use dunegpvmXX or lxplus instead.

 You need to be a member of DUNE and have a Fermilab computer account.
 You can check this by going to the justIN dashboard at